 Fourth place is fine for Stefan Johansson.

-The race director, with four cars stopped on the track, with one struggling (Bellof, marginally involved in the pile-up), decided to immediately suspend the race.
-The regulations state that Grand Prix interrupted before completing two laps are completely restarted with the original starting lineup.
-This allowed the teams to replace the cars involved in the accident with the reserve ones.
-Ferrari changed Alboreto's #27, the same for Arrows with Berger, Toleman with Fabi, and Lotus with De Angelis.
-Ghinzani remains out of the lineup: the engine of the second Toleman, the only one available, is out of order.
-The decision sparks controversies.
-Lauda supports it, Tambay and Laffite protest.
-Prost, at the end of the race, says that Alboreto was lucky, that if the restart hadn't occurred, Michele would have lost valuable points.
-In reality, the Frenchman was involved in a case and risked being eliminated before the start.
+With four cars stopped on the track and one struggling (Bellof, who was marginally involved in the pile-up), the race director decided to immediately suspend the race.
+According to the regulations, Grand Prix races that are interrupted before completing two laps must be completely restarted with the original starting lineup.
+This allowed the teams to replace the cars involved in the accident with their reserves.
+Ferrari changed Alboreto's #27; Arrows did the same with Berger; Toleman did the same with Fabi; and Lotus did the same with De Angelis.
+Ghinzani was left out of the lineup because the engine of the second Toleman, the only one available, was out of order.
+The decision sparked controversy.
+Lauda supported it, while Tambay and Laffite protested.
+At the end of the race, Prost said that Alboreto was lucky and that if the restart hadn't occurred, Michele would have lost valuable points.
+In reality, Prost was involved in an incident and risked being eliminated before the start.
 The deployed McLaren reported a joint failure during the initial reconnaissance, with unexpected play and an oil leak.
-The Frenchman tried to change cars, got on the reserve car, and had it moved onto the track.
-But the race officials immediately sent him back because the regulations don't allow a competitor to be on the circuit with two cars simultaneously.
-So McLaren decided to let Prost continue with the struggling car.
-Then, after the incident, the car was replaced.
-The only off-track incident, on the other hand, was De Cesaris' on lap 13.
-It was an incredible flight, a series of frightening loops, reminiscent of Villeneuve's tragedy.
+The Frenchman tried to switch cars and had the reserve car moved onto the track.
+However, race officials immediately sent him back because the regulations don't allow competitors to be on the circuit with two cars simultaneously.
+McLaren then decided to let Prost continue with the struggling car.
+After the incident, the car was replaced.
+The only off-track incident was De Cesaris's on lap 13.
+It was an incredible flight, a series of frightening loops reminiscent of Villeneuve's tragedy.
 Fortunately, the Ligier ended up on its wheels, semi-destroyed.
 The Italian driver recounts:

-"I aim for the world title, and I'm on the right track, although anything can happen in our sport.
-In the end, I might even lose by one point, and I'm ready to start over next year with the same spirit.
-I don't believe in luck or misfortune; I think more about favorable or unfavorable circumstances".
+"I'm aiming for the world title, and I'm on the right track, although anything can happen in our sport.
+I might even lose by one point, but I'm ready to start over next year with the same spirit.
+I don't believe in luck or misfortune.
+I think more about favorable or unfavorable circumstances".

-Can it be inferred then that Prost wouldn't drive a Ferrari?
+Does this mean that Prost wouldn't drive a Ferrari?

 How does Alain Prost see the end of the season?